San Antonio Workplace & Jobsite Injury Attorney

 Contact Our Bexar County Work Injury Lawyers

 If you have been injured while working, you deserve to receive compensation that will allow you to make a full recovery and address the income you have lost or will be unable to earn in the future.
 Our attorneys can help you understand your options following a workplace accident or work-related injury, and we will fight to protect your rights as you pursue the compensation you need and deserve.
-To schedule a free consultation and get legal help with your case, contact Alford & Clark Injury Attorneys by calling 210-951-9467.
+To schedule a free consultation and get legal help with your case, contact Alford & Associates by calling 210-951-9467.
 Our law firm has offices in San Antonio, Dallas, Austin, Corpus Christi, and Houston, and we assist clients throughout the state of Texas.